 The heart screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk of vigorous physical activity and/or athletic competition.
 High School Student Heart Screenings are a five-step process that take place at the Mercy Health Hackley Campus Youngberg Auditorium and are completed in approximately 15 minutes:

 Mercy Health High School Student Heart Screenings are free and open to any High School student.
 Each student must have a parent or guardian's consent to undergo the screening.
-The student must be in 9th, 10th, 11th, or 12th grade and born between January 1, 1993 and December 31, 1998.
-Click here to learn more and to register online.
+The student must be in 9th, 10th, 11th, or 12th grade.
+Learn more >

 Holly Alway, Safe Kids West Michigan Coordinator